- Social Work License Map

-Licensure as a Clinical Social Worker (CSW) is required for any official practice as a social worker in New Hampshire.
+Licensure as an Independent Clinical Social Worker (ICSW) is required for any official practice as a social worker in New Hampshire.
 The requirements are as follows:

-New Hampshire CSW Exam: Association of Social Work Boards (ASWB) Clinical Level Examination and State of New Hampshire Board of Mental Health Practice Essay Exam
+New Hampshire ICSW Exam: Association of Social Work Boards (ASWB) Clinical Level Examination

 Field Requirement: Two years or 3,000 hours of paid, post-master’s supervised clinical experience

 Fee: $260 ASWB examination fee, $150 application fee and a $135 license fee

 Additional Information: Applicant must accrue 3,000 hours of experience over a period of at least two years under the supervision of a Licensed Independent Clinical Social Worker; 100 of those hours must be individual face-to-face supervision with at least one hour of supervision a week

 License Renewal: Renewal is required every two years.
 Requirements for renewal include the successful completion of 40 contact hours of continuing education, including 6 hours in ethics and payment of a $270 renewal fee.